 While many hospitals will likely defend against a lawsuit based on a patients experience with anesthesia awareness, they are completely aware it happens.
 The American Association of Nurse Anesthetists (AANA) offers an anesthesia awareness fact sheet to address some of the concerns patients and providers may have about the phenomenon.
 Within the fact sheet is a list of ‘lasting impacts’ that patients may experience after an episode of anesthesia awareness.
 These affects include post-traumatic stress disorder, anxiety and repetitive nightmares.

 Anesthesia awareness is a condition that affects some patients.
-For individuals that have experienced this phenomenon and have suffered mental or emotional trauma because of it, speaking to an attorney can help.
+For individuals that have experienced this phenomenon and have suffered mental or emotional trauma because of it, speaking to an experienced personal injury attorney can help.